Healing What Hurts

 I've had so many conversations in the past week with clients who are hurting, we've discussed how they want to feel stronger and leave pain behind.
 How they can deal with painful situations and unfair circumstances.

-In my experience with working with clients, the physical body is the lens to the emotional body.
+The physical body is the lens to the emotional body.
 More on this HERE>>

-So what can we do if life suddenly pulls the rug from under our feet?
+What can we do if life suddenly pulls the rug from under our feet?

 “It will be alright in the end.
 If it’s not alright, then it’s not the end”.

-1. Take responsibility
+1. Take Responsibility

-2. Be grateful
+2. Be Grateful

 Instead, try this:

-4. FORGIVE
+4. Forgive

-Not forgiving someone doesn't hurt them.
-It only hurts you.
+Not forgiving someone doesn’t hurt them—it only hurts you.

 Not forgiving a situation or circumstance only hurts you.